xc-jp/casper/README.md

 a single Casper store.

 The `openStore` function is the entry point to the Casper data store, which creates a handle to the store and evaluates transaction on it.
-The `Store` data type itself, and all types stored within (such as `Ref` and `Var`) have an `s` type variable which serves the same purpose as the `s` type variable of the `Control.Monad.ST.ST` type: to prevent to limit the scope of what the stateful actions are allowed to update.
 It is expected that a Casper store will be opened with `openStore` only **once per process**, at process initialization.

 Casper allows you to write any Haskell data into the store provided you can serialize them and list all other pieces of data they refer to.
 This is done